 Whether you’re looking to find your first acres to farm or seeking new soil to till, it can be intimidating to begin the search for farmland for rent.
-While Tillable’s platform aims to make this process simpler for farmers and landowners, we recognize that more goes into looking for farmland than just checking a search engine for agricultural land for lease.
+While Tillable’s platform aims to make this process simpler for farmers and landowners, we recognize that more goes into looking for farmland than just checking a search engine for farmland for lease.

 In fact, there’s a lot more you can do to position yourself as a farmer who landowners will want to rent to and to find land that’s the right fit for you.
-Here’s what new and experienced farmers need to know about their search for farmland for rent.
+Here’s what new and experienced farmers need to know about their search for farmland for lease.

 Advice for new farmers looking for farmland to lease